Table Of Contents

 On the top roofs of the architectural monuments in Hon Chen Temple, the decoration is all about the phoenix, the symbol for the richness of the female.

 Where Is It And How To Get There?

 Hon Chen Temple located on Ngoc Tran Mountain, Ngoc Ho Village, Huong Ho Commune, Huong Tra District, Thua Thien Hue Province.

-Well, there are many different ways to get to Hue Nam Temple such as taking a dragon boat to go along the Perfume River; Take a scooter with helmets or you can book Hue City Tour By Private Car via Best Hue City Tour Travel.
+Well, there are many different ways to get to Hue Nam Temple such as taking a dragon boat to go along the Perfume River.
+Plus you can take a scooter with helmets or you can book Hue City Tour By Private Car via Best Hue City Tour.

 Hue Nam Temple Map